branscha/tmplt-airapp/README.md

 # Sample Apache Adobe AIR/Apache Flex project
-## Description
+## 1. Description

 A template AIR project that can be built using Maven, it creates a Desktop AIR applcation.
 The Flexmojos currently cannot produce an APK for Android (or another mobile platform) automatically.
 The build makes use of a private Maven repository containing the Mavenized Flex SDK.

+## 2. Additional Information
-## Generate a keyfile to sign the air
+### 2.1.
+Generate a keyfile to sign the air

 The adt tool can be found in the Flex SDK distribution.
+The location might vary for differenet SDK versions.
+Make sure that the .bat exists in that location.

     SET ADT=[FLEX-SDK]\in\airsdk\bin\adt.bat

 Copy this file to the src/resources directory.
+I generated a self signed code signing certificate which is valid for 10 yrs.
+Only use this for test purposes, you need to buy an official certificate if you want to distribute your application.

     %ADT% -certificate -cn "Bruno Ranschaert" -validityPeriod 10 2048-RSA sign.p12 changeit

-## Create Android APK from AIR
+### 2.2.Create Android APK from AIR

 Run this command in the project home after the .air was created.
+The AIR application can be converted to an Android APK.

     %ADT% -package -target apk | apk-debug
           -storetype pkcs12 -keystore src/main/resources/sign.p12 -storepass changeit
           target/HelloWorld.apk target/HelloWorld.air

-## Install the APK on an Android device
+### 2.3.
+Install the APK on an Android device

 First start an emulator or connect your Android device (with debug mode enabled).